Newman Haynes Clanton: Reburial

-In 1882 Ike and Phin Clanton exhumed their father's body and moved it to the Boot Hill cemetery in Tombstone, where he was re-interred alongside his youngest son, Billy Clanton, who had been killed two months after his father's death, in the gunfight at the O.K.
+In 1882, Ike and Phin Clanton exhumed their father's body.
+They moved it to the Boot Hill cemetery in Tombstone, where he was re-interred alongside his youngest son, Billy Clanton, who had been killed two months after his father's death, in the gunfight at the O.K.
 Corral.

-In the summer of 1887, Ike Clanton was indicted for cattle rustling and was killed resisting arrest in a gunfight with lawmen.
+In the summer of 1887, Ike Clanton was indicted for cattle rustling and was killed resisting arrest in a gunfight with law enforcement officers.
 His unmarked grave, near present-day Eaglecreek in Greenlee County, Arizona, may have been located by a descendant in 1996.
 He unsuccessfully proposed to Tombstone town officials that the remains should be exhumed and reburied near Newman Haynes and Billy Clanton's graves at Boot Hill in Tombstone.

-Newman's second son Phineas ("Fin") Clanton survived the cattle wars.
+Newman's second son, Phineas ("Fin") Clanton, survived the cattle wars.
 He was convicted of cattle rustling and served seventeen months in prison.
 After his release, he ran a goat ranch and married.
-He was involved in a wagon accident and his exposure to the cold weather led to a fatal case of pneumonia in 1905.
+He was later involved in a wagon accident.
+He died of pneumonia in 1905.
 He is buried in Globe, Arizona.